mountainash/lektor-htmlmin/README.md

 ```

 ## Usage
-lektor-htmlmin will automatically minify .html files in the build destination
+When the build command is run, lektor-htmlmin will automatically minify .html files in the build destination
 folder, after lektor has finished building them.
 The original files will be overwritten by their minified counterpart.